yoshihikosuzuki/ant-asm-workflow/README.md

 #### `11-scaf/`: **Scaffolding**

-- In each subdirectory, a single scaffolding task (e.g. SALSA, 3D-DNA) is performed using symlinks to Omni-C reads at `00-data/` and a smylink to a draft contig assembly at `10-contigs/`.
+- In each subdirectory, a single scaffolding task (YaHS) is performed using symlinks to Omni-C reads at `00-data/` and a smylink to a draft contig assembly at `10-contigs/`.
-- Contact matrix files (i.e. .hic & .assembly files for Juicebox and .mcool & .chrom_sizes for HiGlass) are also generated for manual inspection and curation.
+- Contact matrix files (.hic & .assembly files for Juicebox) are also generated for manual inspection and curation.

 #### `20-scaffolds/`: **Quality assessment of scaffolds**